graphcommerce-org/graphcommerce/docs/contributing.md

 ### Formatting and Linting

-GraphComerce uses ESLint for linting and Prettier for code formatting.
+GraphCommerce uses ESLint for linting and Prettier for code formatting.

 Install the [recommended VS Code extensions](../docs/getting-started/vscode.md)